comses-education/github-starter-course/README.md

 ![NetLogo: Neolithic Ecological expansion many versions](images/neolithic-versions.png)

-These are typical ad-hoc filename based versioning systems where you change the name of the file each time you make a change.
+These are typical ad-hoc filename based versioning systems where the name of the file gets changed every time some changes are made (of course, there's no guarantee that changes were made, right?
+You can change a filename at any time).

 What's lacking from this type of versioning?
-The short answer is lots of context.
+Short answer: lots of context.
 What changes were made?
 Who made them?
 When were they made?
 Why were they made?

-Git helps you maintain a clean record of what you’ve worked on - which files changed, what were the changes, and why were the changes made.
-It's also important to know how to  easily switch between versions so you can always get back to that Last Known Good Setup that you had before you began tinkering or experimenting with something new.
+Git helps you and your team maintain a clean record of work - which files changed, what were the changes, when did they occur, and why were they made.
+It also helps you easily switch between versions so you can always get back to that Last Known Good Setup that you had before you began tinkering or experimenting with something new, and it helps you experiment with new things or maintain existing code over time with _branches_, allowing you to maintain and preserve multiple views over your codebase concurrently.

 Git and GitHub can help you transparently document and preserve the provenance of your scientific code. *What changes were made, when, from whom, and why* can all be reliably stored and made accessible by Git, facilitating future comprehension and reuse.
-However, a clean Git history that clearly demonstrates the evolving life of a piece of scientific code requires discipline and maintenance, like cleaning or gardening.
+However, a clean Git history that clearly demonstrates the evolving life of a piece of scientific code requires discipline and maintenance, like keeping a house clean or maintaining a garden.

-GitHub is a way to use the power of Git online with an easy-to-use web interface.
+GitHub is a way to use the power of Git online with an "easy-to-use" web interface.
 It’s widely used in the software world and beyond to collaborate and maintain the history of projects.

 ## Key Concepts

-Let's start by defining some common terms you'll find in Git and GitHub.
+Let's define some common terms you'll find in Git and GitHub.

 ### Repositories

-A repository is where your project work happens -- it is the _root project_ folder that contains all your project’s files: source code, documentation, configuration files, input data files, data analysis scripts, images, etc. To start working with a Git repository, you can [clone it](#clone-a-repository), which downloads a local copy of the Git repository to the computer where you issued the `clone` request.
+A repository is where your project work happens -- it is the _root project_ folder with all your project’s files: source code, documentation, configuration files, input data files, data analysis scripts, images, etc. To start working with a Git repository, you can [clone it](#clone-a-repository), which downloads a local copy of the Git repository to the computer where you issued the `clone` request.

 Repositories can be `local` (on your desktop or laptop) or `remote` (e.g., stored in the cloud ☁️  on GitHub, GitLab, BitBucket, etc).